ampproject/amp.dev/pages/content/amp-dev/documentation/courses/beginning-course-small/our-first-amp-page.md

 The tag 'img' may only appear as a descendant of tag 'noscript'.
 Did you mean 'amp-img'?
 ```

 This is an important error to understand.
 Some HTML tags are not allowed in AMP documents.
 In some cases, AMP requires you to use an alternative.
-We call these custom, non-standard HTML tags “components,” and we’ll discuss them at greater length later in the next section of this training.
+We call these custom, non-standard HTML tags "components," and we’ll discuss them at greater length later in the next section of this training.